Zero-Shot Learning for Requirements Classification: An Exploratory Study: Experimental Design

-To answer these RQs, we conduct a series of experiments based on the ZSL approach described in Section \ref{sec:ZSL} Each experiment is designed with a specific LM to perform different requirements classification tasks using relevant datasets and label configurations.
-Our experimental design involves five steps, detailed in the following sections: selection of datasets and tasks; LM selection; label configuration; performance measure selection; experiments.
+We answer these questions through a series of experiments.
+In this section, we describe our experimental design, consisting of five steps: selection of datasets and tasks; selection of LMs; label configuration; performance measure selection; technical setup of the experiments.